JannisHoch/copro/README.rst

     $ sh run_notebooks.sh

 It is of course also possible to execute the notebook cell-by-cell and explore the full range of possibilities.
+Note that in this case the notebooks need to be run in the right order as some temporary files will be saved to file in one notebook and loaded in another!
+This is due to the re-initalization of the model at the beginning of each notebook and resulting deletion of all files in existing output folders.

 The notebooks are also used to exemplify the `Workflow <https://copro.readthedocs.io/en/latest/examples/index.html>`_ of CoPro.